Discover A Small Paris Through 5 Architectural Works of Hanoi

 Saint Joseph Cathedral

-The church was built in 1886 following the Gothic architectural style of medieval Europe which was popular in the 12th century and the Renaissance.
+Constructed in 1886, Saint Joseph Cathedral follows the Gothic architectural style akin to medieval Europe, popular during the 12th century and the Renaissance.

-To this day, Saint Joseph Cathedral still holds several masses throughout the day and is usually crowded on weekends and religious holidays.
+Saint Joseph Cathedral continues to hold several masses each day and attracts crowds on weekends and religious holidays.

-French architecture in Hanoi has become a heritage which both represents historic significance and combines harmonically with the traditional architectural elements of the urban landscape.
-It has played an important role in conceiving the beautiful image of Hanoi and creating an unforgettable impression on those who visit the thousand-year-old Ascending Dragon.
+The French architecture in Hanoi has become a cultural heritage representing historical significance while harmonizing with traditional architectural elements.
+It plays an essential role in shaping the picturesque image of Hanoi and creating an unforgettable impression on visitors to the millennium-old city known as the Ascending Dragon.

 Saint Joseph Cathedral - Photo: @barok_bagsik